 This project is in two parts.
 The first part is the relocation of the MDC sanitary sewer in the northerly part of the property.
+The second is the construction of the house, paved driveways and utilities.

-The plans indicate about 300 feet of new 8" sanitary sewer and one new manhole.
-The existing sewer will need to remain functional during construction of the new sewer and will require a bypass pump.
-The new sewer, and the removal of the existing sewer main, are all in the Upland Review Areas.
+The relocation of the sanitary sewer includes 300 feet of new 8" sanitary sewer and one new manhole.
+The existing sewer will need to remain functional during construction of the new sewer and this will require a bypass pump and temporary pipe.
 The existing sanitary sewer is not very deep, approximately 3 feet, so the amount of new excavation is relatively small.
-The total estimated excavation is about 300 cubic yards.
+The total estimated excavation to remove the old sewer and install the new sewer and manhole is about 300 cubic yards.
+This relocation is subject to the approval of the MDC and would be the subject of a Developers Permit Agreement.

 The proposed structure includes a full basement and will require significantly more excavation than the sanitary sewer.
-The proposed basement elevation is 4-6 feet below the existing grades and the first floor is about 2-4 above existing grades.
-The size of the structure is forcing the proposed clearing and grading to within a few feet of the wetlands in several areas.
-The proposed mitigation area also requires clearing and grading at the wetlands line.
+The basement elevation is 4-6 feet below the existing grades and the first floor is about 2-4 above existing grades.
+The plans include a gravity footing drain with a sump pump for backup.

+The structure and the required clearing and grading extend to within 12 feet of the wetlands in several areas.
+Special soil erosion and sediment control measures for work close to the wetlands are required.